kasun-fernando/personal-webpage/_pages/teaching.md

 - Nurturing creativity and mathematical talent,
 - Creating an inclusive classroom environment,
 - Fostering independence and critical thinking capabilities, and
-- Motivating and guiding students to achieve their educational goals.
+- Motivating and guiding students to realise their goals.

 Below, I have summarized my experience related to teaching.